by The Masked Bookwyrm

 Published by Marvel Comics

-Captain Britain is a British super hero created by American Marvel Comics in 1976 for its U.K. branch.
-He enjoyed an erratic publishing history in Britain, with only occasional guest appearances in Marvel's U.S. comics.
-Then his U.S. profile received a big bump when he was made the defacto leader of the super team, Excalibur, which was one of innumerable spin-offs of the lucrative X-Men franchise in the 1980s.
-Which then led to Marvel releasing a 1989 TPB collection of his earlier solo adventures.
-They didn't begin with his earliest tales (when he was significantly different in powers and costume).
-Yet, strangely, neither did they release a collection of his middle adventures which were written by none other than Alan Moore -- by then already an industry super star thanks to the Watchmen, Swamp Thing, etc.
+Captain Britain was created by American Marvel Comics in 1976 for its U.K. branch.
+He enjoyed an erratic publishing history in Britain, with only occasional guest appearances in U.S. comics.
+Then his U.S. profile received a big bump in the late 1980s when he was made leader of the super team, Excalibur, which was one of innumerable spin-offs of the lucrative X-Men franchise.
+Which then led to Marvel releasing this 1989 TPB collection of some of his earlier adventures, not previously seen in North America.
+However -- they didn't begin with his earliest tales (when he was significantly different in powers and costume).
+Yet neither did they release a collection of his middle adventures which were written by none other than Alan Moore -- by then already an industry super star thanks to the Watchmen, Swamp Thing, etc.

 Instead, they collected his final run of solo stories from the post-Moore period.
-Perhaps it was because this batch of tales established supporting characters that would be more relevant to Excalibur fans.
-For example, the character of Meggan made her first appearance in an Alan Moore scripted episode...but in a non-significant way.
-It is here that she is fully integrated into the Captain's life, and fleshed out as a personality and given background.
+Perhaps it was because this batch of tales developed supporting characters (like Meggan) that would be more relevant to Excalibur fans.

-The Alan Moore stories were eventually reprinted (in 1995!) as part of the mini-series, X-Men Archives featuring Captain Britain.
+The Alan Moore stories were eventually reprinted in the mini-series, X-Men Archives featuring Captain Britain.
 Still later, they were finally released as a TPB called...Captain Britain.
 Um, yup, so that meant Marvel had two TPBs called simply "Captain Britain" but reprinting different material.
-More recently, Marvel has released a massive expensive omnibus volume collecting the material from both TPBs, plus some additional stories.
+Still later, Marvel released a massive, expensive omnibus volume collecting the material from both TPBs, plus some additional stories.

-Part of what I liked about the series was its very Britishness, allowing the series to exist in its own reality.
-Sure, it's part of the Marvel Universe, but generally avoids a cluttered continuity that requires being familiar with a zillion other series and characters.
+Part of what I liked about the series was its very Britishness, existing in its own reality.
+Sure, it's part of the Marvel Universe, but generally avoids requiring familiarity with a zillion other series and characters.
 Yes, there's a back story, and recurring characters, but ones unique to Captain Britain's adventures.
-As well, it gives the series a slightly off beat flavour, in writing and visuals evoking all those British TV series you might see on North American PBS stations -- a reality of council flats and afternoon tea, of parliament and TV soaps.
+As well, it has a slightly off beat flavour, evoking all those British TV series you might see on North American PBS stations -- a reality of council flats and afternoon tea, of parliament and TV soaps.
 In other words, a kitchen sink realism that holds up the fantasy.

-The creators here have a tough act to follow, the Thorpe/Moore/Davis stories having formed a sprawling, epic saga full of grand ideas and genuine emotion -- honestly, among my favourite comics runs.
+The creators here have a tough act to follow, the Thorpe/Moore/Davis stories having formed a sprawling saga full of grand ideas and genuine emotion -- honestly, among my all-time favourite comics runs!

-If not on the same level, this still is mostly an entertaining read.
-A new cycle of stories are clearly starting up, the opening few issues inparticular a little more low-key after the cosmos shaking events previously.
-Yet reverberations from the previous tales (alluded to as the Jaspers Warp) ripple through these tales.
-Still, enough stands on its own or is explained about what went before (including recapping CB's origin), that you can still enjoy the gist of it, even when built things from Moore's run (even minor bits like the homeless man, Sid).
+Still, enough stands on its own or is explained about what went before (including recapping CB's origin), that you can still enjoy the gist of it, even when built upon things from Moore's run (even minor bits like the homeless man, Sid).
 It's no worse than any collection culled from an on going series -- the background and relationships are pre-existing, but most of the actual plotting is contained in these pages.

-The chapters -- told mainly in 8 to 11 pages -- continue the sense of an unusually ambitious, and atypical super hero series...even as it is still comfortably a super hero adventure series.
+The chapters -- told mainly in 8 to 11 pages -- continue the sense of an experimental, atypical super hero series...even as it is still comfortably a super hero adventure series.
 There can be a thoughtfulness, an attention to nuanced characterization, that is quite effective.
-Conventions are occasionally turned on their head, such as the opening couple of chapters, which pull the rug out from under the heroic pretensions, for a melancholy look at consequences.
-Continuing themes begun in earlier runs, there are also plenty of weird and quirky ideas, as CB butts heads with intergalactic mercenaries, and encounters alternate dimensions...while also facing old foes and mobsters.
+Conventions are occasionally turned on their head, such as the opening couple of chapters, which pull the rug out from under the heroic cliche, for a melancholy look at consequences.
+Continuing themes begun in earlier runs, there are also plenty of weird ideas, as CB butts heads with intergalactic mercenaries, and encounters alternate dimensions (themes that were further exploited in the Excalibur comics)...while also facing old foes and gangsters.

 Though sub-plots are teased along, this run of stories lack the sense of a cohesive epic the Moore/Thorpe stories had.
-The can actually be an appeal -- making it a series of diverse stories (even if they do segue from one to the other).
+That can be an appeal -- making it a series of diverse stories (even if they do segue from one to the other rather willy-nilly).
 The downside, though, is it can seem a bit rambling.
 And part of that may be because Delano, Davis, etc. are better at teasing ideas along...then actually delivering a pay off.
-Consider a sub-plot where CB is attacked by some mysterious, unidentified adversaries, while a shadowy figure observes from the side lines.
-Eventually this builds to CB being shanghaied to an alternate universe...for a story that then is wrapped up perfunctorily in a couple of instalments.
+A sub-plot where CB is repeatedly attacked by some mysterious adversaries is wrapped up perfunctorily in a couple of instalments!
 Later, the series takes a kind of muddled turn as CB finds his home invaded/confiscated by a mysterious government branch.
 It seems kind of intriguing, as we can't quite decide if the characters are good guys or bad (likewise, CB finds his home's sentient computer also begins taking over the household without his approval).
 This all leads to CB leaving his home.

-But it all seems a bit muddled.
+But...it all seems a bit muddled.
 Particularly when the characters talk about unrest through the land...that hadn't actually been depicted in the stories themselves!
 Perhaps it was intended as a cheeky swipe at Thatcherism.
 Or maybe Delano, who would go on to critical acclaim in non-super hero comics (like Hellblazer) was having trouble shaping the material.
 He's good at the scenes, the dialogue, the characterization...but not so much the nuts and bolts plotting (particularly restricted to the short chapter format).
+Likewise, Captain Britain himself often gets sidelined, whole chapters rolling by where he barely has any scenes.

 Of course, the series was cancelled, so maybe they were forced to retool long term plots at the last minute.
-Because, to the series credit, there is some effort to provide a decent wrap up to some of the dangling threads and themes.
+Because, to the series' credit, there is some effort to wrap up dangling threads and themes.
 Still, if the series was doomed by poor sales, there's no point in ignoring some of the flaws that might have contributed to those sales.
-Or, at least, flaws when read in monthly instalments.
+Namely: teased along sub-plots don't always pay off satisfactorily, while the primary plots that occupy an issue (or two or three) are likewise not fully realized -- it's not like I can dig through this collection and necessarily point to individual adventures that stand out as a "good" story the way you might expect with a run of issues.
+So that's a flaw -- or, at least, a flaw when read in monthly instalments.

-I've noted before that comic book collections (like TV series DVDs) can present stories in a different way than they were originally intended, for both better and lesser effect.
+Y'see -- I've noted before that comic book collections (like TV series DVDs) can present stories in a different way than they were originally intended.
 In the case of these Captain Britain tales, the next instalment is just a page turn away, and each episode is merely part of the whole.
-So you can enjoy the strengths -- the quirky ideas, the atmospheric mood, the atypical twists, the shaded, interesting characterization -- and forgive weaknesses.
+So you can enjoy the strengths -- the quirky ideas, the atmospheric mood, the atypical twists, the shaded characterization -- and forgive weaknesses.
 Some of the most memorable scenes are just those of people standing around, talking.

 A major strength is the art by Alan Davis.
-Davis is one of those artists who enjoys the label "fan favourite", and it's easy to see why, with art mixing heroic idealism of dynamic, muscular heroes with a certain everyman reality, and with hints of artists like Neal Adams, Don Newton, and, just maybe, George Freeman (of Captain Canuck fame).
+Davis is one of those artists who enjoys the label "fan favourite", and it's easy to see why, with art mixing heroic idealism of dynamic, muscular heroes with a certain everyman reality, and with hints of artists like Neal Adams, Don Newton, and, just maybe, George Freeman (of Captain Canuck fame) -- particularly as there are stylistic evolutions over these issues.
 And though I like Davis, I actually think his work on Captain Britain was among his best stuff.
 Maybe it was because he hadn't quite settled into convenient artistic grooves, may it's because he was inking himself for greater nuance, maybe it's because the stories -- originally published in black & white (though coloured for this collection) -- encouraged him to exploit shadow and atmosphere.
-But visually it's quite striking throughout (with the new colours quite effective).

 Cover price: $ __ CDN/ $14.95 USA